-Investment Valuation and Income Recognition - Master Trust

-Master Trust investments are stated at fair value.
+Investment Valuation and Income Recognition - Master Trust Master Trust investments are stated at fair value.
 Interest income is recorded on the accrual basis, and dividend income is recorded on the ex-dividend date.
 Purchases and sales of securities are recorded on a trade-date basis.
-Net appreciation/(depreciation) consists of both realized gains/(losses) on investments bought, sold and matured, as well as the change in unrealized gains/(losses) on investments held during the year.
+Net appreciation/(depreciation) consists of

 From time to time, investment managers may use derivative financial instruments including foreign exchange forward and futures contracts.
 Derivative instruments are used primarily to mitigate exposure to foreign exchange rate and interest rate fluctuations as well as manage the investment composition in the portfolio.
-The Master Trust held no derivative instruments as of December 31, 2018 and 2017.
+The Master Trust held no derivative instruments as of December 31, 2019 and 2018.